serverless-components/fullstack-app/README.md

 domain=serverless-fullstack-app.com
 ```

 Support for stages is built in.

+You can deploy everything or individual components to different stages via the `--stage` flag, like this:

+`serverless deploy --stage prod`
+`serverless deploy --all --stage prod`

-Simply switch the stage in `serverless.yml` like this:
+Or, you can hardcode the stage in `serverless.yml` (not recommended):

 ```yaml
 app: fullstack